Communication Master’s Degree (M.A.)

-- Completion of a minimum of 24 semester credit hours of undergraduate course work in either communication or journalism, including 12 semester credit hours of advanced course work (including desktop publishing and graphics, layout and design or their equivalents).
+- Completion of a minimum of 24 credit hours of undergraduate course work in either communication or journalism, including 12 credit hours of advanced course work (including desktop publishing and graphics, layout and design, or their equivalents).

 Spring: December 1

 The total number of hours required for the program leading to the Master of Arts in communication is 36 for both the thesis and non-thesis options.
 Students in the program may take only 6000-level course work for their degree plans.

 All degree candidates must take a prescribed core requirement of 12 graduate hours in communication consisting of: